New to Student Accessibility Services

 Once your Registration Form has been submitted, you will be asked to schedule an Access Meeting (AM) with the the staff.
 Appointments can be made via a secure Bookings link for each staff member.
 Virtual and in-person meetings are available.

-Once accommodations are identified and approved, an Accommodation Plan will be sent to the eligible student and their faculty members via email.
 The Accommodation Plan explains the accommodations the student will need and any other pertinent information the faculty may need to be aware of to ensure the accommodations are met.
-The student is encouraged to meet with their faculty as soon as possible to discuss their disability-related needs relative to the design, nature, and intended learning objectives of the individual course in which they are enrolled.
+Once students know that their professors have received the Accommodation Plan, they are responsible for contacting their professors to discuss the implementation of their accommodations relative to the design, nature, and intended learning objectives of the individual course in which they are enrolled.
+Students are encouraged to set up an appointment with their professors or going to their office hours.

 Instructors are not required to provide accommodations until they receive the Accommodation Plan.
 Accommodations are not retroactive.